2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-pcr-primer-calculator-using-r.md

 }
 ```

-#### Section 3: Loop: Calculate the melting temperature of each primers
+#### Section 3: Use a loop to calculate the melting temperature of each primers
 **Overview**
 3. **Loop: Calculate the melting temperature of each primer**
   - loop through each row of the csv file until we have processed all rows with sequence data